Lesson 4: Probabilistic Models of Uncertainty

 The two examples above are simple and clear but do not obviously resemble any important aspects of politics.
 Can the uncertainties we face in politics – which are vastly more complex and ambiguous than the uncertainty involved in flipping a coin or rolling a die – be depicted using a probabilistic model?

-At the time of this writing (August of 2023), there is apprehension across the world that the Peoples Republic of China might launch a military invasion of the island of Taiwan at some point in the next several years.
+At the time of this writing (October of 2024), there is apprehension across the world that the Peoples Republic of China might launch a military invasion of the island of Taiwan at some point in the next several years.
 No one, excepting perhaps the paramount leaders of the Chinese Communist Party, can know for sure whether such an invasion will occur, or whether an invasion, if attempted, will end in a successful military occupation of Taiwan by the PRC.

 The complexity of a potential military invasion of Taiwan by the PRC and the possible reactions to an invasion by the world’s other militaries is overwhelming.
 Hundreds of thousands of soldiers, pilots, and sailors from dozens of nations would likely be involved in fighting triggered by an invasion, and the fighting would set off cascades of reactions in multiple non-military domains – including in trade flows and trade routes, diplomatic relations and alliances between nations, and the balance of political power between competing factions within multiple nations.
 Such an invasion could even trigger an exchange of nuclear weapons, opening up the possibility for levels of destruction that could lead to the collapse of nation-states.